PLTW – Principles of Engineering - 9671

 Grade: 10, 11, 12 — Credits: 1

 This course builds on topics discussed in Introduction to Engineering Design and exposes students to major concepts they’ll encounter in a postsecondary engineering course of study.
 Topics include mechanisms, energy, statics, materials and kinematics.
 Students develop their problem-solving skills and apply knowledge of research and design to create solutions to various challenges.
 The course also teaches the detailed documentation of work, while communicating solutions effectively.
+College dual credit and articulated college credit may be available.
+Please see instructor for details.

 Co-Requisite: All PLTW courses require concurrent enrollment in (or satisfactory completion of) appropriate grade level math and science courses.